bruslim/bruslim.github.io/_posts/2914-09-24-interface-all-the-things.md

 However, I got to know the lead architect.
 He is a nice guy, with more than 15 years of professional experience.
 But that does not mean his ways work today in the modern world.
 He was a micro-manager with code, hated branches, and stuck to his old archaic ways.
+Git would have scared him.

 He loved deeply nested cases, and pushed his developers to have only one `return` in a method.
-He also didn't understand why we keep making new programming languages.
+He also didn't understand why people keep making new programming languages.

-It is quite clear that his leadership, led to the API feeling old and static.
+It is quite clear that his leadership led to the API feeling old and static.

 So if you ever find yourself under that kind of leadership, do